seanmtracey/Edge-Scripting-Dynamic-Routing-and-Failovers/README.md

 These are the IP addresses of two demo servers we've spun up for you to try, but it can be any IP address or hostname you want to test against.
 Just remember to have each origin be separated by a comma, with no spaces between the values.

-Once you've entereed those values, click "Save Variable" and then head back to the code editor by clicking on "Overview" in the menu that you clicked "Env Configuration".
+Once you've entered those values, click "Save Variable" and then head back to the code editor by clicking on "Overview" button to the side.

 ### Running our Edge Script

-And that's it - a dynamic routing a failover handler in just 80 lines of Typescript!
+And that's it - a dynamic routing and failover handler in just 80 lines of TypeScript!

 Now that our script is ready, we can publish it and start making requests.